 - One time when I was between jobs, I went to California, Israel, and Switzerland all in one month.

-My partner, Susan, and I live in Tucson in our RV during the winter and in an apartment in Saint Paul, Minnesota during the summer.
-We were full-time RVers for 6 years starting in June of 2004 and visited 35 US states and 2 Canadian provinces.
+- I lived full-time in an RV for 6 years starting in June of 2004 and visited 35 US states and 2 Canadian provinces.
+The RV was 34′ 2002 Four Winds Infinity.

-Our choosing to live in an RV has inspired others to make a leap in their own lives.
-We know of others who after finding out about our lifestyle were inspired to quit their job, move to a new city, and leave an unhealthy relationship.
+My choosing to live in an RV inspired others to make a leap in their own lives.
+I know of others who after finding out about my lifestyle, were inspired to quit their job, move to a new city, and leave an unhealthy relationship.

 What I’ve Learned